 The best known autonomic neuropathies are those accompanying peripheral neuropathy due to diabetes Diabetic Neuropathy In patients with diabetes mellitus, years of poorly controlled hyperglycemia lead to multiple, primarily vascular, complications that affect small vessels (microvascular), large vessels (macrovascular)... read more , amyloidosis Amyloidosis Amyloidosis is any of a group of disparate conditions characterized by extracellular deposition of insoluble fibrils composed of misaggregated proteins.
 These proteins may accumulate locally... read more , or autoimmune disorders Autoimmune Disorders In autoimmune disorders, the immune system produces antibodies to an endogenous antigen (autoantigen).
-The following hypersensitivity reactions may be involved: Type II: Antibody-coated cells... read more .
+The following types of hypersensitivity reactions may be involved: Type II: Antibody-coated... read more .

 Autoimmune autonomic neuropathy is an idiopathic disorder that often develops after a viral infection; onset may be subacute.

 Autonomic insufficiency is usually a late manifestation in alcoholic neuropathy.

 Other causes can include toxins, drugs, and paraneoplastic syndromes Paraneoplastic Syndromes Paraneoplastic syndromes are symptoms that occur at sites distant from a tumor or its metastasis.
 Although the pathogenesis remains unclear, these symptoms may be secondary to substances secreted... read more .